-There are few monuments that you can visit that will actually take your breath away upon your first glimpse.
-I can say with certainty that the Trevi Fountain is one of them.
+There are a few monuments that you can visit that will actually take your breath away on your first glimpse.
+The Trevi Fountain is without a doubt in that bucket of monuments.
 The fountain is not only beautiful but entwined, like most things in Rome, with an amazing history.
 This article will explain why the fountain is so famous.

 Pro Tip: I like to bookmark helpful posts in a folder so I can circle back prior to or during my trip.
 So if you are planning on traveling to Rome at some point, bookmark this article and enjoy!